Furnyr/Dissonity/unity/README.md

 Dissonity helps in the process to make the game, but you will still need to host the backend that will serve the activity to Discord and handle authentication.

 If you're not sure how to continue, read the documentation.

+> [!TIP]
+> If you are also using a framework that provides Discord functionality, you should read [Third-party support](http://dissonity.dev/guides/v2/third-party-support).

 ## Documentation